amastikbay/amastikbay/README.md

 # Hi, I'm Amir ! 👋

 Welcome to my profile!
-I'm a interested in **Data science** and in particular in **machine learning, economics and sports analytics**.
+I'm a interested in **Data science** and in particular in **machine learning, economics and predictive analytics**.

 ---

 ## 🚀 About Me
 - 🎓 **Education**:
-  Master's in Data Analytics for Business and Society at *Ca' Foscari University of Venice*.
+  Master's in Data Analytics at *Ca' Foscari University of Venice*.
   Erasmus+ Exchange Student at *Universidad Autonoma de Madrid* , *Bilkent University* and soon at *ADA University*.
   Bachelor's in Business Administration at *Ca' Foscari University of Venice*.

 - 🌍 **Interests**:
-  - Sports analytics (football and hockey 🏒⚽️)
+  - Predictive and Product Analytics
   - Economics
   - Management

-- 💡 **Goals**:
-  - Contribute to a society in the CIS region and beyond.
-  - Create a value in **Football industry** and not only.

 ---

 ## 🛠️ Skills & Tools
 - **Programming Languages**: Python, R, SQL
 - **Data Science**: Machine Learning, Predictive Analytics, Data Visualization
-- **Software & Tools**: Jupyter, Tableau, Qlik, Power BI, Git
+- **Software & Tools**: Jupyter Notebooks, Tableau, Qlik,

 ---